 Why am I getting an error in my workflow step?

-You might see a red alert if you forgot to select all criteria for a step.
+You may see a red alert if you forgot to select a criteria in an action.
 In the example below, you can see that the action is to send an email, but there was no actual email selected to send.

 Delay has changed, rescheduling for correct delay